cferdinandi/adventure/content/rules.md

 Combat works the same as any other action in Adventure.

 If the player would be able to attack without any chance of being blocked (for example, when they have the element of surprise), the hit lands automatically.

-Otherwise, roll to see what happens.
+<p class="margin-bottom-small">Otherwise, roll to see what happens.</p>

 - **9+:** The hit lands
 - **6-8:** The hit lands, but the player gets hit too or put in a tough spot